Gabriel-p/EDR3plxCorr/README.md

 The code assumes that the data in the input file comes from Vizier, hence the required column names in the input data file are: `Plx, e_Plx, Gmag, nueff, pscol, ELAT, Solved`.

+TODO: see about incorporating the correction found in [An estimation of the Gaia EDR3 parallax bias from stellar clusters and Magellanic Clouds data, Apellaniz (2021)][https://api.semanticscholar.org/CorpusID:238259369]

 --------------------------------------------------------------
 Source: https://gitlab.com/icc-ub/public/gaiadr3_zeropoint